kawsar24ahmad/vaccine-center-with-google-form-and-zapier/README.md

 4. **Email Notifications**

-   - Users will receive email notifications about their scheduled vaccination dates.
+   - Users will receive email notifications about their scheduled vaccination dates once they are successfully assigned to a vaccine center.

 ## Key Files